sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/_index.md

 ఙ ఞ - not used in common telugu, are used.
 So beware of mistaking those too.

 In case of tamiL or maNipravALa texts in telugu script, printing ऴ् and ऱ् would be complicated.

-## Things to ignore
-- Quotation mark placement which is not ‘bad’ as described in examples above - ie. don’t spend time trying to make it ‘best’.